RicardoYadier/ISTA322/Homework/ista322-hw02.md

 It locates the Index.

 ##### 6. What is the purpose of MVC models?
-A view should contain only logic related to generating the user interface.
-A controller should only contain the bare minimum of logic required to return the right view or redirect the user to another action (flow control).
-Everything else should be contained in the model.
+Contains all the guts of what you do.

+Everything should be contained in the model.

 ##### 7. What is a strongly typed view and why do we use strongly typed views?
 A strongly typed view is intended to render a specific domain type, and if I specify the type I want to work with (GuestResponse in this case), MVC can create some helpful shortcuts to make it easier.